Herbal Tea vs Green Tea: What are the differences?

 Green Tea

-As we mentioned earlier, green tea is made from the same Camellia sinensis plant which is used to make oolong tea, black tea and white tea.
+As we mentioned earlier, green tea is made from the same Camellia sinensis plant which is used to make oolong tea, black tea, and white tea.
 The variance in the withering and oxidation process is what makes them different from one another.

 Oxidation is the process that causes the browning of an apple brown when it is cut and left open in the air.
 Tea leaves are hand-rolled or machine-rolled to hurt them enough so that the enzymes inside the leaves appear on the surface and react with the oxygen in the air.
 The longer the leaves are left for oxidation, the darker they get.
 Oolong tea is oxidized until its oxidation level reaches the range of 50-70% while the oxidation level of black tea tends to 100%.
-In contrast, tea leaves are prevented for oxidation to make green tea.
+In contrast, tea leaves are prevented from oxidation to make green tea.

 Herbal Tea

 Green tea is a good source of caffeine while most herbal teas are caffeine-free.
 Add in the fact that usual herbal teas have less antioxidants than green tea.
-Green tea in general has about 50% of caffeine in comparison to a strong Black Tea.
+Green tea in general has about 50% caffeine in comparison to a strong Black Tea.
 Due to the good caffeine content, green tea is the preferred choice to have when the 2 PM slump hits you but you don't want to drink coffee.
 You normally wouldn't find green tea in someone's bedtime tea collection.

 Herbal teas are naturally caffeine free which is why those who are sensitive to caffeine or want to limit their caffeine consumption prefer herbal tea over green tea.
 Herbal teas are excellent for those looking for certain benefits from the herb they're using or someone who has to follow a strict diet without caffeine.

 As Green tea and Herbal tea are derived from different plants, they have different health benefits.
-Green tea is loaded with antioxidants, Catechins, Theanine and various vitamins which makes it a healthy drink.
+Green tea is loaded with antioxidants, Catechins, Theanine, and various vitamins which makes it a healthy drink.
 Green tea is synonymous with health benefits such as:

-• Helps the metabolism and burn fat; green tea is probably the best tea for weight loss.
+- Helps the metabolism and burn fat; green tea is probably the best tea for weight loss.

-• Hinders the development of cancerous growth.
+- Hinders the development of cancerous growth.

-• Balances cholesterol levels.
+- Balances cholesterol levels.

-• Aid for Alzheimer's and Parkinson's disease.
+- Aid for Alzheimer's and Parkinson's disease.

-• Capacity to fight with Type 2 Diabetes.
+- Capacity to fight with Type 2 Diabetes.

-• Its caffeine helps you stay awake and stay focused.
+- Its caffeine helps you stay awake and stay focused.

-5. Herbal Tea vs Green Tea Side Effects
+Herbal Tea vs Green Tea Side Effects

 As herbal teas are caffeine-free, they are most relaxing.
 Most herbal teas are harmless, however, some herbal teas, for example, raspberry leaf tea might be discouraged for pregnant or nursing women.
-Herbal teas including Tulsi Herbal tea, rooibos tea, mint tea, chamomile tea, and general fruit teas are normally considered safe for the general population.
+Herbal teas including Tulsi Herbal tea, rooibos tea, mint tea, chamomile tea, and general fruit teas are normally considered safe for the general population.Â

-Consuming Green Tea in excessive amounts can cause headache, nervousness, insomnia, vomiting, diarrhea, irregular heartbeat, and convulsions.
+Consuming Green Tea in excessive amounts can cause headaches, nervousness, insomnia, vomiting, diarrhea, irregular heartbeat, and convulsions.Â

 Anybody with a medical condition or pregnancy might want to check with their doctor before consuming any Herbal or Green tea to avoid unwanted side effects.

-6. Green Tea vs Herbal Tea: Difference in Flavor Profile
+Green Tea vs Herbal Tea: Difference in Flavor Profile

-Green tea has a very specific natural flavor while the flavor profile of herbal tea really depends on which herbal tea you are trying out.
-Since green tea is not fruity or sweet in taste, it may not be a choice for many.
+Green tea has a very specific natural flavor while the flavor profile of herbal tea depends on which herbal tea you are trying out.
+Since green tea is not fruity or sweet, it may not be a choice for many.
 Some green teas are pretty astringent and have a definite vegetal flavor.
-Many add sweeteners to green tea, but doing so may hinder the antioxidants from doing their job of providing health benefits.
+Many add sweeteners to green tea, but doing so may hinder the antioxidants from doing their job of providing health benefits.Â

 Green Tea vs Herbal Tea: Which One to Choose?

 Green tea and herbal tea are completely different tea types but these two teas have a few things in common as well.
 And if you know both sides, it will help you choose the best one for you.
-The choice between green tea and herbal tea really depends on why you want to have one.
+The choice between green tea and herbal tea depends on why you want to have one.
 If you want to keep awake and stay focused without the jitters then green tea could be the best choice for you.
 However, if you just want a nice cup of tea for relaxation and or want to settle down after a long day's work then you must go for herbal tea.